pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/solution_architecture.md

 ![](assets/img/16.png)

-## Check for new incendent and send an alert
+## Check for new incidents and send an alert to Webex Team

 ![](assets/img/17.png)